ddnexus/pagy/docs/api/backend.md

 ```

 The built-in `pagy` method is designed to be easy to customize by overriding any of the two sub-methods that it calls internally.
-You can independently change the default variables (`pagy_get_vars`) and/or the default page of items from the
+You can independently change the default variables (`pagy_get_vars`) and/or the default page of records from the
 collection `pagy_get_records`).

 If you need to use multiple different types of collections in the same app or action, you may want to define some alternative and